Birsa Munda

 Birsa received his education in Salga under the guidance of his teacher Jaipal Nag.
-Later, Birsa converted into a Christian to join the German Mission School but soon dropped out after finding out that Britishers were aiming to convert tribals to Christianity through education.
+Later, Birsa converted to Christianity to join the German Mission School.
 After dropping out of school, Birsa Munda created a faith called Birsait.
-Members of the Munda community soon started joining the faith which in turn became a challenge for the British conversion activities.
+Members of the Munda community soon started joining the faith which in turn became a challenge for the British activities.
+The Birsaits openly declared that the real enemies were the British and Christian missionaries.

 The cause of the Munda revolt was the 'unfair land grabbing practices by colonial and local authorities that demolished the tribal conventional land system'.
-Birsa Munda is known for challenging the Christian missionaries and revolting against the conversion activities along with the Munda and Oraon communities.
+Birsa Munda is known for challenging the British Christian missionaries and revolting against the conversion activities along with the Munda and Oraon communities.
 His portrait hangs in the Indian Parliament Museum.